 Every 30 minutes is ideal.

 Only a 15-second break is enough to be a game-changer for your health and comfort.
 Get up, move your hips and spine from side to side, walk over to the window to take in the view, or go refill your coffee.
-A quick (but gentle) lunge stretch in place is perfect!
+A quick (but gentle) hip flexor stretch in place is perfect!
 The important thing is that you give your iliopsoas muscle a break from being contracted.

 4. Teach your psoas and iliacus to relax